rikingurditta/csc419-complementary-dynamics/entry.md

 ### Rig Jacobian and Complementarity

-The crucial part of the calculations above is the rig Jacobian $\mathbf J$.
+The crucial part of the algorithm is the rig Jacobian $\mathbf J$.
 This is where the artist's animation comes into play.

 Artists create animations using "rigs" that consist a (relatively small) number of parameters to control the mesh.
 In our case, we use linear blend skinning, which is where the artist places a number of "bones" around the mesh.
 Each bone influences the vertices around it by some weight (chosen by the artist), and for each vertex, the sum of bone weights adds up to 1.
 The artist can transform the bones, inducing a weighted average transformation on each vertex.
 In this setup, the parameters of the rig are affine transformations of the bones.